NewsPolitics

 WILLIAMSBURG, Va. — As Virginia Gov. Abigail Spanberger prepares to take the national stage Tuesday night, delivering the Democratic response to President Trump's first State of the Union address in his second term, the newly-minted governor plans to address affordability and what she calls the "chaos" seen in American communities.

-Her speech will focus on four themes, according to a press release from her office.
+Her speech will focus on four themes, according to her office.

 1. Affordability, including lowering housing, health care, energy and grocery costs